anacierdem/libdragon-docker/README.md

 ### Local test bench

 This repository also uses [ed64](https://github.com/anacierdem/ed64), so you can just hit F5 on vscode (The `Run Test Bench` launch configuration) to run the test code in `src` folder to develop libdragon itself quicker if you have an everdrive.
-There is a caveat though: If you want the problem matcher to work properly, you should name this repository folder `libdragon` exactly.

 There are also additional vscode launch configurations to build libdragon examples and tests based on the currently built and installed libdragon in the docker container.
 Most of these will always rebuild so that they will use the latest if you made and installed an alternative libdragon.
 The test bench itself and a few examples (that use the new build system) will already rebuild and reinstall libdragon automatically.
 These will always produce a rom image using the latest libdragon code in the active repository via its make dependencies.
 You can clean everything with the `clean` task (open the command palette and choose `Run Task -> clean`).